C. P. Yogeshwara

-Chakkere Puttamade Gowda Yogeshwara is an Indian Politician and Actor from the state of Karnataka who served as the Minister of Tourism, Environment and Ecology Department of Karnataka from 21 January 2021 to 26 July 2021.
+Chakkere Puttamade Gowda Yogeshwara is an Indian politician and actor from Karnataka who served as the Minister of Tourism, Environment and Ecology Department of Karnataka from 21 January 2021 to 26 July 2021.
 He is a member of the Karnataka Legislative Assembly representing the Channapatna constituency.
 He also worked in Kannada Film Industry (Sandalwood) in lead roles.
-His performance in Utthara Druvadind Dakshina Druvaku, Badhri, Kambalahalli, Preethi Nee Illade Na Hegirali and Sainika were praised.
+Many of his performances in his films were praised.
 His last role was in the movie Attahasa as a cop, the film was based on the life of Veerappan.

 He was nominated as MLC on 22/07/2020 from BJP.

 Early life

 C.P.
 Yogeshwar was born on 29 August 1963 in Chakere village, Channapatna Taluk, Ramnagara Dist. in Karnataka.
 He has completed his B.Sc. from V.V.
 Puram College, Bangalore in the years 1983–1986.

+Political career

 Ministry

 He was the Minister for Forest in the B.S.
 Yeddyurappa led Karnataka Government.